News & Resources

 Do: Know your credit score

-Your credit score will affect the terms of your mortgage, such as a higher interest rate, so be aware of the number.
-If you have time, you could attempt to boost your score by reducing your debt utilization ratio, which is how much you owe on credit divided by your credit limit.
+Your credit score will affect the terms of your mortgage.
+As with traditional lenders, a lower credit score could raise your interest rate.
+If you have time, you could try to boost your score by reducing your debt utilization ratio (how much you owe on credit divided by your credit limit).
 The higher the number, the higher your debt utilization number.

 Do: Get everything in writing

-This includes a snapshot of all your fees.
-You want to get a full picture of all the terms and conditions of your mortgage, including all the fine print.
 Private mortgages are not federally regulated, which means the lenders that offer them aren’t required to apply the stress test to see if borrowers can carry the cost of the mortgage at a higher interest rate.
-They may also apply more fees, so you want to read and understand everything.
+Take a fine-toothed comb to the paperwork.
+You want to get a full picture of all the terms and conditions of your mortgage, including the fine print.
+They may also apply more fees, so make sure you read everything carefully and don’t be shy about asking questions.

 Do: Consult with a lawyer

-If you decide to go with a private lender, make sure to do your due diligence and build a good team around you before you sign any documents.
+Before you sign any documents, do your due diligence and build a good team around you.
 You want to make sure you get the best deal for you and your future property.

-Don’t: Make any big purchases during the approval process
+Don’t: Splurge on credit during the approval process

-Once you’ve decided to secure a mortgage pre-approval, don’t make any large purchases using credit or apply for more credit.
-That will increase your debt utilization ratio, which could affect your credit score and as a result, your chances of a pre-approval.
+Once you’ve decided to secure a mortgage pre-approval, don’t make any large purchases using credit.
+If you increase your credit limit, try not to also increase your spending along with the extra spending room.
+Doing either would increase your debt utilization ratio, which could affect your credit score and as a result, your chances of a pre-approval.

 Don’t: Go for the maximum loan